Jean-LucTch/CrashDumpAnalyzer/README.md

    server powered by Waitress.
 4. open a web browser and navigate to `http://localhost:5000`.

+Uploaded tickets are stored in a local SQLite database (`tickets.db`) which is created automatically on first start.
+No additional setup is required to retain analysis results between restarts.

 ## Troubleshooting

 - **Error:** `Debugger not found`